Mermade/widdershins/README.md

 });
 ```

+The `headings` option is currently only supported by Shins, not Slate which lacks this feature.

 To only include a subset of the pre-defined language-tabs, or to rename their display-names, you can override the `options.language_tabs`:

 ```javascript